History of Jackie Robinson in Timeline

 1936: Inspiration to pursue sports

-In 1936, Jackie Robinson's older brothers, Frank and Mack inspired Jackie to pursue his interest in sports.
+In 1936, Jackie Robinson's older brothers, Frank and Mack, inspired him to pursue his interest in sports.
+Mack was an accomplished track and field athlete who won a silver medal at the Berlin 1936 Summer Olympics.

-In late January 1937, the Pasadena Star-News newspaper reported that Jackie Robinson "for two years has been the outstanding athlete at Muir, starring in football, basketball, track, baseball, and tennis."
+In January 1937, the Pasadena Star-News reported that Jackie Robinson had been the outstanding athlete at Muir for two years, excelling in football, basketball, track, baseball, and tennis.

-On January 25, 1938, Jackie Robinson was arrested after disputing the detention of a black friend by police at Pasadena Junior College.
-He received a two-year suspended sentence.
+On January 25, 1938, Jackie Robinson was arrested after vocally disputing the detention of a black friend by police, leading to a suspended sentence and a reputation for combativeness against racial antagonism.

 May 7, 1938: Broad-Jump Record

-On May 7, 1938, Jackie Robinson broke an American junior college broad-jump record with a jump of 25 6+1⁄2 in. at Pasadena Junior College.
+On May 7, 1938, Jackie Robinson broke an American junior college broad-jump record with a jump of 25 ft 6+1⁄2 in.

 1939: Enrollment at UCLA

-In the spring of 1940, Jackie Robinson left college just shy of graduation and took a job as an assistant athletic director with the government's National Youth Administration (NYA) in Atascadero, California.
+In the spring of 1940, Jackie Robinson left college just shy of graduation to work for the National Youth Administration.

-In July 1941, the Army's initial guidelines for Officer Candidate School (OCS) were drafted as race-neutral, but few black applicants were admitted until subsequent directives by Army leadership.
+In July 1941, the Army's initial guidelines for Officer Candidate School (OCS) were drafted as race-neutral, but few black applicants were admitted until later directives.

 December 1941: Return to California

-In December 1941, Jackie Robinson returned to California to pursue a career as running back for the Los Angeles Bulldogs of the Pacific Coast Football League after playing football for the Honolulu Bears.
-However, the Japanese attack on Pearl Harbor ended his nascent football career.
+In December 1941, Jackie Robinson returned to California after a short football season with the Honolulu Bears, planning to pursue a career with the Los Angeles Bulldogs, but the attack on Pearl Harbor ended his football career.

 1942: Drafted into the Army

-In 1942, Jackie Robinson was drafted and assigned to a segregated Army cavalry unit at Fort Riley, Kansas.
+In 1942, Jackie Robinson was drafted into the Army and assigned to a segregated cavalry unit at Fort Riley, Kansas.

 January 1943: Commissioned as Second Lieutenant

-In January 1943, Jackie Robinson was commissioned as a second lieutenant after finishing Officer Candidate School (OCS) and got formally engaged to Rachel Isum.
+In January 1943, Jackie Robinson was commissioned as a second lieutenant after finishing Officer Candidate School (OCS).
+Shortly afterward, Robinson and Isum were formally engaged.

-On July 6, 1944, Jackie Robinson was taken into custody by military police after refusing to move to the back of an Army bus when ordered by the driver.
+On July 6, 1944, Jackie Robinson was taken into custody after refusing to move to the back of an Army bus when ordered by the driver.
+This led to a confrontation with a duty officer, who recommended Robinson be court-martialed.

 August 1944: Acquittal